Your Cart is Empty

 Many children wake up several times during the night.
 Therefore, it is the parents' task to provide their children with a strategy for dealing with waking up at night.
 What parents do regularly, the children learn and expect.
 You should not nurse or feed an older baby back to sleep, but get them used to fall asleep where they woke up.
 Because children check the situation during different sleep phases and want to wake up the same way they fell asleep.
 This can be done on your arm - by holding the baby, moving gently, and singing softly, the baby can relax and be put into bed when they are about to fall asleep.
 With less and less parental support, the baby then gradually learns to fall asleep alone.

 If possible, the baby should not be taken out of bed when they wake up.
-Calming words and using a "sleep language" that is already practiced during the day can help them calm down again at night and find his way back to sleep.
+Calming words and using a "sleep language" that is already practiced during the day can help them calm down again at night and find their way back to sleep.

 If the child has already become accustomed to a "sleeping companion", such as a cozy blanket, stuffed animal or pacifier during the day - outside the bed - in comforting and calming situations and can handle it independently, might also help them continue sleeping at night.

-If a baby already sleeps a lot during the day, a large part of its required sleep has already been used up and the need for sleep is no longer as great at night.
+If a baby already sleeps a lot during the day, a large part of their required sleep has already been used up and the need for sleep is no longer as great at night.
 The baby wakes up either very early in the morning or in the middle of the night and is then too awake to fall back asleep again.
 Pay attention to the length of naps during the day, if the baby already has trouble sleeping through the night.
 Wake your baby gently if they sleep for hours during the day.
 In addition, a midday nap should not be too late, because then the child is understandably not really tired at bedtime.
 From the 4th month onwards, there should be at least two to three hours between the latest day's nap and the evening nap.

 In theory, a six-month-old baby can manage without food during the night, if they consume enough calories during the day.
 The most important thing is that they drink plenty of fluids during the last meal before going to bed.
 Try to avoid falling asleep while being fed, because the first urge of falling asleep, which normally makes it easier to fall asleep, is gone for the time being and it becomes much more difficult to actually fall asleep.